AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/msal-interceptor.md

 Other things to note regarding the `protectedResourceMap`:

 * **Wildcards**: `protectedResourceMap` supports using `*` for wildcards.
 When using wildcards, if multiple matching entries are found in the `protectedResourceMap`, the first match found will be used (based on the order of the `protectedResourceMap`).
 * **Relative paths**: If there are relative resource paths in your application, you may need to provide the relative path in the `protectedResourceMap`.
+This also applies to issues that may arise with ngx-translate.
+Relative paths should not have a leading slash.

 ### Optional authRequest